US, Japan to boost miltary ties with new command center – DW – 07/28/2024

 Besides the US, Japan has also increased its cooperation with other countries in the Indo-Pacific region, including South Korea and the Philippines.

-The US has also held trilateral meetings with Seoul and Manila and also signed a memorandum to increase cooperation with South Korea.
+The US recently held trilateral meetings with Seoul and Manila and signed a memorandum to increase cooperation with South Korea.

 mfi/dj (AFP, AP)